Wagora Bike Ride

 Ride in solidarity and support of the anti-poaching scouts who fearlessly protect wildlife in this land of The Great Migration.

-For the first time, experienced riders from around the world are invited to take part in the Wagora Serengeti MTB Ride.
-This exclusive event is a once-in-a-lifetime opportunity to ride for a cause through the extraordinary Serengeti, while supporting conservation efforts for the Grumeti Fund’s anti-poaching scouts who protect this ecosystem’s precious wildlife.
+Riders from around the world are invited to take part in the Wagora Bike Ride.
+This exclusive event is a once-in-a-lifetime opportunity to ride for a cause through the iconic Serengeti, while supporting conservation efforts for the Grumeti Fund’s anti-poaching scouts who protect this ecosystem’s precious wildlife.

-The name of the race pays tribute to Kitaboka Wagora, an anti-poaching scout who was tragically shot and killed by a poacher while on patrol in 2008.
+The Wagora Bike Ride stands as a powerful tribute to the Grumeti Fund’s brave individuals who protect Africa’s wildlife.
+It specifically honours the memory of Kitaboka Wagora, who made the ultimate sacrifice for conservation when he was tragically killed by a poacher in 2008.
 His memory continues to inspire others to follow a path of bravery, courage and the commitment to protect and conserve Africa’s wild places for future generations.

 BiodiversityConservation Partner